 This case can then be used for teaching.

 - You can add different assignments to a case, but limit it to 1 assignment per group.
 Have the students address the case using literature.
 Or have them describe different perspectives that apply to the case.
 Another option is to have the students search for the cause of the problem.
 This helps them to learn to look at problems in different ways and stimulates discussion in the groups.
+Please take your learning goal into account!

-- Combine the case with the Jigsaw teaching method] or Synthesize it method.
+- Combine the case with the Jigsaw teaching method or Synthesize it method.

 - Use tools such as Padlet or FeedbackFruits (Interactive Document) so that different groups can make online annotations in a document.